 When you learn from the 30 full-time and adjunct faculty members of our Music Department, you receive instruction not just from seasoned teachers, but from some of the leading musicians in the Washington, D.C., area.
 These musicians, who offer private lessons to band and strings players, have played with the likes of Aretha Franklin and the Temptations and continue to hone their craft on stages near (D.C.’s Kennedy Center) and far (the Montreux Jazz Festival in Switzerland).

 You can earn academic credit for Advanced Placement (AP) music theory, as well as a number of performance groups: the Chamber Singers, the Denizens (freshman Chamber Singers who are interested in part-singing and close-harmony in small groups), the Bearitones (upperclassmen who specialize in a cappella performances), Handbells, Symphonic Band, Jazz Ensemble, Percussion Ensemble and Strings Ensemble.
 In addition to entertaining the Landon community, these groups travel to festivals across the country.
 For example, Upper School music groups earned four first places and one second place at the 2016 Big Apple Classic music festival in New York City — and performed at a New Jersey Devils hockey game.
-And, in 2017, the Upper School Symphonic Band performed on the prestigious Kennedy Center Concert Hall main stage for the first time in school history.
+And, in 2017, the Upper School Symphonic Band performed on the prestigious Kennedy Center Concert Hall main stage for the first time in school history (pictured above).

 If you elect a studio arts track in the Upper School, you will begin with a required course in drawing that leads to electives in ceramics, media arts, advanced drawing, painting, photojournalism and sculpture.
 Students can also take architecture and art history classes.